MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-fully-managed-enroll.md

  * [Connect your Intune tenant account to your Android Enterprise account](connect-intune-android-enterprise.md).

 ## Step 2: Enable corporate owned user devices
 Enable enrollment in your Intune tenant.
-During this process, Intune generates the default enrollment token and enrollment profile for your tenant.
+During this process, Intune generates the default enrollment profile and its associated enrollment token.
+The enrollment profile is named **Default Fully Managed Profile**.

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Devices** > **Android**.